Moms wear many hats and have many responsibilities, and yet… they shouldn’t be the home servant. Everyone benefits with a CEO mom.

 Here are some ways you can get help for yourself and your home without you using your own hands and feet every time.

-- Blue Apron | This services sends healthy meals to your home.
-The food is fresh, easy to cook, and I totally see us using this in busy seasons or post-pregnancy, for example.
+- Food Subscription Services | There are quite a few food delivery services that send you fresh ingredients straight to your home.
+The food is fresh, easy to cook, and I totally see using this in busy seasons or post-pregnancy, for example.

 - Amazon Prime | Free 2-day shipping.
 There are many times it’s quicker to buy with one click on Amazon Prime than to plan for a big trip to the store.

 - Amazon Pantry | You can create an account with Amazon and have pantry items (as well as diapers, etc.) sent to your home at regular intervals.
-This means you aren’t franticaly going to the store at the last minute for diapers.
+This means you aren’t frantically going to the store at the last minute for diapers.
 I’ve put this off, but need to do it.

 - Cleaners | There’s no shame in having someone come help you clean.
 You’ll still be doing daily tidying, organizing, and cleaning maintenance, but there’s no written code that says you must clean every part of your home or else you can’t take pride in it.

 - Mother’s Helpers, Nannies, and Babysitters | Depending on whether you work or not, you’ve already gotten past this.
 But even a stay at home mom may need help for a season.
-To allow her to work from home, spend time with individual children, get certain projects done that have been on the backburner.
+To allow her to work from home, spend time with individual children, get certain projects done that have been on the back burner.
 Or just to have a break.

 You learn to delegate

 You’ll no longer do some of the day to day things, though the buck still stops with you.
 Moms must learn to delegate chores, tasks, and projects to their kids.
-Kids can do things.
-Yes, yes, they can.

 “Kids can do things.”
-Me

 Essentially, you’re teaching your kids how to do the many tasks you do and, when they’re ready, handing those tasks over to them.

-You have oversight and you use it
+CEO moms have oversight and use it

-The Large Family Logistics book (which I highly recommend with a few caveats, here’s my video review) says that we must “Inspect what we expect.”
+The Large Family Logistics book (which I highly recommend with a few caveats, here’s my video review) says that we must “inspect what we expect.”

 It’s not enough to tell our kids to do something if we won’t actually require them to carry it out.
 This takes consistency, effort, and clear boundaries on our part.

 “Inspect what you expect.”
 Kim Brenneman

 One of our roles as parents is to make sure we’re raising kids who work hard and work well.

 You develop a long term strategy

 The CEO is not so busy with the day to day busy work they don’t have time to strategize over the future direction of the company.

 Mothers are so busy changing diapers, chasing toddlers, cuddling kids, making snacks, potty training, and directing our kids that we often lose sight of our long-term goals.

 You take days off, vacation, and clock out early when you want to

 He’d worked hard all week, lined his ducks up, delegated tasks, and trained us to do our own jobs.
 It allowed him freedom in his own work.

 A mother doesn’t have to be a slave to run her home.
 She can set up good systems, delegate projects and tasks, do the things that need to get done, and then relax when she’s able.

 The Culture (Home Atmosphere) trickles down from you

 As in any organization, it’s management that sets the tone.
 It can be easy for moms to spend all day long reacting.
-I am so guilty of this when pregnant, stressed, or worn out.
+Truthfully, I am so guilty of this when pregnant, stressed, or worn out.

 These (among a slew of others) are great things for a mother to emulate in her days with small children.
 Our kids look to us to set the tone, let’s not disappointment.